-(1) If there are indications that a Member of the Bundestag has failed to meet his obligations pursuant to Rules 1 to 6, the President shall investigate the matter after hearing the Member concerned.
-He may demand further information from the Member concerned regarding the information previously provided by him.
-He may ask the chairperson of the parliamentary group to which the Member concerned belongs to state his or her position.
+(1) If there are indications that a Member of the Bundestag has failed to meet his obligations pursuant to the Code of Conduct, the President shall in the first instance gain a statement from the Member concerned and then set in motion a factual and legal investigation of the facts of the case and the legal facts.
+He may demand further information from the Member concerned to explain and clarify the situation and may ask the chairperson of the parliamentary group to which the Member concerned belongs to state his position.